ali5ter/watchlist_delegation_email/README.md

 The email should reflect the alert details, the VM and any bookmarked solutions (KB Articles & web pages).

+The run script in the test directory will send the html and plain content via email.

 HTML email (email.html)
 -----------------------
 Formatted so that: